Share this guide:

 Multi car policies are designed for households with multiple drivers.
 In short, they could suit families with adult children, couples with two or more cars and even in some cases relatives living separately.
 Not all policies will allow multiple addresses though, so it's worth checking individual policy wording.

-Insurers offer a discount for each additional car on a multi car policy, and they typically extend this up to 5 cars.
+Insurers offer a discount for each additional car on a multi car insurance policy, and they typically extend this up to 5 cars.
 This means that if 3 cars are already on a policy and a 4th is added, all 3 current cars and the new one could all receive a discount on the policy.
 This can lead to big savings in some cases, but you should always compare car insurance quotes, as in some instances these savings could be negated by other factors.

 The two major types of multi car insurance are: